 Money Market Funds Reform

-Following the U.S. Securities and Exchange Commission’s (SEC) efforts to reform rules governing money market mutual funds, AFP has expressed concerns regarding proposals to eliminate the stable NAV in favor of a floating NAV.
-We believe it would greatly reduce investors’ interest in utilizing MMFs as a cash management and investment tool, whether they be retail or institutional investors.
+AFP believes that these rules will greatly reduce investors’ interest in utilizing MMFs as a cash management and investment tool.
+This holds for both retail and institutional investors.
 For purchasers of MMFs, the return of principal is a much greater driver of the investment decision than return on principal.
-For a large number of institutional investors, the potential of principal loss would preclude floating NAV MMFs from being an internally approved investment alternative.
+For a large number of institutional investors, the potential of principal loss would preclude floating-NAV MMFs from being an internally approved investment alternative.

 The U.S. Chamber of Commerce has organized a comprehensive campaign to ensure that the SEC’s proposed rule to reform money market mutual funds does not adversely impact organizations’ ability to manage and raise the capital necessary to drive job creation and economic growth.
 Click here to learn more about the Chamber’s efforts.

 The Investment Company Institute (ICI) has also launched a website dedicated to advocating again additional SEC reforms.
 Click here to learn more about their efforts.